sblauth/cashocs/docs/source/demos/cashocs_as_solver/doc_shape_solver.rst

 Recapitulation of :ref:`demo_shape_poisson`
 *******************************************

-Analogously to :ref:`demo_control_solver`, the code we use in case CASHOCS is treated as a solver only is identical to the one of :ref:`demo_shape_poisson` up to the definition of the optimization problem.
+Analogously to :ref:`demo_control_solver`, the code we use in case cashocs is treated as a solver only is identical to the one of :ref:`demo_shape_poisson` up to the definition of the optimization problem.
 For the sake of completeness we recall the corresponding code in the following ::